ericshang22/ZZZSim/README.md

 # ZZZSim
-A pure Java game in which you play as a zombie and interact with your environment
+A pure Java game in which you play as a zombie and interact with your environment.
+To get started, unzip the file and run GAME.jar